RolnickLab/antenna/README.md

 1) Install Docker for your host operating (Linux, macOS, Windows)

 2) Add the following to your `/etc/hosts` file in order to see and process the demo source images.
-This makes the hostname `minio` and alias for `localhost` so the same image URLs can be viewed in the host machine's web browser and be processed by the ML services.
+This makes the hostname `minio` and `django` alias for `localhost` so the same image URLs can be viewed in the host machine's web browser and be processed by the ML services.
 This can be skipped if you are using an external image storage service.

 ```
     127.0.0.1 minio
+    127.0.0.1 django
 ```

 2) The following commands will build all services, run them in the background, and then stream the logs.